 A $3.5 million seed round was raised for Polywork in May of this year, when it launched in beta and held a $3.5 million seed round.
 Johnston has made clear that he wants to compete with the Microsoft-owned professional networking giant LinkedIn, which has been described as a blending of LinkedIn and Twitter by observers and early users alike.

 The founder of Sifted told Sifted that during his pitch to investors, he effectively reframed what LinkedIn is trying to accomplish.
-How valuable is a CV consisting of a list of skills, for example, in the real world?
+How valuable is a CV template of a list of skills, for example, in the real world?
 What matters to me is what you do with your skills, not what you have as skills, but how you use them to achieve your goals.

 According to the study, people use job titles and school names as the primary means of identifying who you are and what you care about the most, but they’re both pretty terrible proxies for what you actually care about and who you really are.”